 The Office of Information Technology Management (iTECH) is responsible for the operation of Medicaid’s eligibility and claims processing and payment systems.
 The Office of iTECH provides data analysis to support state health policy changes and health-care reform and is responsible for the design, implementation, operation and security of the Division’s networks.
 This office also manages software, equipment and technical support services and provides staff with access to data in a secure environment.

-This office is the primary point of contact for legislative inquiries, handles requests and leads the Government Relations team.
+This office is the primary point of contact for legislators and legislative staff, serves as the Medicaid legislative liaison, and leads the Government Relations team.
+Government Relations processes inquiries from state and federal government officials and also houses the official Requests for Information (RFI) Process.